rubyomr-preview/rubyomr-preview/README.md

 OMR technology.
 Also included is a monitoring agent which can be used with IBM Health Centre to visualize Ruby method profiles and garbage collection performance while your Ruby application is running.

-The docker image includes a git repo located at /home/rubyomr/ruby.
-This repo contains the base Ruby 2.2.2 (notice the last 2!) as well as a branch called "rubyomr-preview" with a single commit that includes both the changes needed to integrate OMR into Ruby as well as (sorry) the changes that came in Ruby 2.2.3 .
+Each docker image includes a git repo located at /home/rubyomr/ruby.
+This repo contains the base Ruby 2.2.2 (notice the last 2 isn't 3!) as well as a branch called "rubyomr-preview" with a single commit that includes both the changes needed to integrate OMR into Ruby as well as (sorry) the changes that came in Ruby 2.2.3 .
 Unfortunately, due to some sad accidents, we did not do a careful enough job updating our internal repository to 2.2.3 and so 2.2.3 changes and OMR changes mingled.
 We discovered that issue